Refer to the SEDAR+ System Status page for operating hours.

 - Where do I find my SEDAR subscriber and/or issuer number?

-- Our organization has multiple SEDAR subscriptions, do all need to go through the Onboarding process?
+- Our organization had multiple SEDAR subscriptions, do all need to set up a separate SEDAR+ account?

 - Can we designate more than one Authorized Super User (ASU)?